therealrealguy/6b6twiki/docs/How to contribute/how-it-works.md

 ## How can i view the changes i made ?
 You can run `npm install` (to make sure all packages are installed) and `npm run start` to run the website locally and go to the address in the console.
 The website automatically restarts when a file changes so you do not need to restart it manually.
-**NOTE:** The website you are looking at is only accesible to people connected to your network
+**NOTE:** The website you are looking at is only accessible to people connected to your network